- On this page

 Cyberattacks on companies remain on the rise.
-In 2022 alone they increased by 38% worldwide, and even by 61% in Switzerland.
+In Q3 2024 alone they increased by 75% worldwide, and even by 114% in Switzerland compared to Q3 2023.
 No matter the size, industry, number of assets, or employees – any business can be a target.
-According to experts, hackers attack on average 2,224 times on a single day – i.e., every 39 seconds.
+Someone falls victim to a cyberattack roughly once every 11 seconds.

 With the increased use of new technologies, such as advanced software applications, cloud computing, and the Internet of Things (IoT), organizations are setting up a large attack surface.
 How to counter the challenge and protect your assets?